CarlosSiendones/KiteVenture-MS1-Project/README.md

 * **git push**

 If we want to add all new or modified files ,in the first of the three steps above mentioned will type it as it is **git add .** .*Please notice the "." after add*.
-To add a single file instead , we will use the pathway instead the "." after add (eg. **git add README.md** or **git add assets/css/style.css**).After that we will go on with second and third step.
+To add a single file instead , we will use the pathway instead the "." after add (eg. **git add README.md** or **git add assets/css/style.css**).
+After that we will go on with second and third step.
 Commit often and with clear explenations of what we are committing.

 ### **Deployment steps**